Effective January 2014, this policy has been revised. For individual changes, see the redlined version.

 (c) In those cases where the instructor is a graduate assistant, discipline related to their employment shall be imposed by the dean of the employing college and only after consultation with the Office of the Dean of the Graduate College.
-Discipline related to student status shall be imposed by the Office of the Vice President for Student Life, after consultation with the Office of the Dean of the Graduate College.
+Discipline related to student status shall be imposed by the Office of the Dean of Students, after consultation with the Office of the Dean of the Graduate College.

 (b) In those cases where the instructor is a staff member, the plan is forwarded to the Senior Human Resources Leadership Representative and University Human Resources.

-(c) In those cases where the instructor is a graduate assistant, the plan is forwarded to the dean of the employing college, the Graduate College, and the Office of the Vice President for Student Life.
+(c) In those cases where the instructor is a graduate assistant, the plan is forwarded to the dean of the employing college, the Graduate College, the Office of the Dean of Students, and the Office of the Vice President for Student Life.